giordano91/Guiders-JS/README.md

 Setup
 --------

 Here is sample code for initializing a couple of guiders.
 Guiders are hidden when created, unless `.show()` is method chained immediately after `$.guider`.
+Also note that `$("#hoawrd").guider` is a guider attachment.
+Because this call return a jQuery selection, chaining show here will invoke the jQuery show method.

 ~~~ javascript
 $.guider({